No booking fees on the app

 Leicester to Nottingham train timetable

-The journey from Leicester to Nottingham on the fastest train in 21m, usually 32m.
-Each day, 52 trains leave from Leicester, starting at 01:48 and ending at 23:47.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Leicester to Nottingham, take the fastest train in 21m, typically 32m.
+Daily, 53 trains depart from Leicester, with the first at 01:34 and the last at 23:43.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 DepartsArrivesOperator